 One of Japan’s biggest hotel chains, Hotel Okura is set to open its first Philippine branch within the Resorts World Manila complex.
 The 11-storey Hotel Okura Manila is part of the Tokyo-based operator’s expansion plans overseas, especially in the Southeast Asia region.

-The hotel will have a total of 191 rooms with a standard size of 60 sqm.
-It will also have restaurants offering Japanese and Spanish cuisines, all-day dining and a bar.
-Other amenities include a pool and fitness facility.
+The hotel will have a total of 196 rooms, one of them being the Okura Grand Suite measuring 665 sqm.
+This accommodation features a private indoor swimming pool, living and dining areas, kitchen and two bedrooms.
+Guests can also look forward to the hotel's Japanese restaurant, all-day dining, bar, pool and fitness facility.
 Above all, the hotel is bringing authentic Japanese-style hospitality that’ll make us experience the best of Japan right in the Philippines.

 3. NÜWA Manila